jvaubourg/puppetlabs-nginxpack/README.md

       enable_php => true,
     }

-If you want a classical PHP5-FastCGI / Spawn-FCGI instead of [PHP5-FPM](http://php-fpm.org), you can add:
+If you want a classical PHP5-FastCGI/Spawn-FCGI instead of [PHP5-FPM](http://php-fpm.org), you can add:

     class { 'nginxpack':
       enable_php => true,